 We don’t recommend rope dropping it from the front of the park since the queue will already be long by the time you walk all the way there.

-As of this writing, Remy’s is already included in the Genie+ package, but we anticipate it returning to ILL in August.
+As of this writing, Remy’s is already included in the Genie+ package, but we anticipate it returning to ILL at some point in the future.

 Best Genie+ Attractions

 Since you are paying all that extra money for Genie+, it’s important to know which rides at EPCOT are going to be the smartest choices when making your reservations.